PavelCz/multiagent-competition/README.md

 ```bash
 gym_compete @ git+https://github.com/HumanCompatibleAI/multiagent-competition.git@v0.1.0
 ```
 Check install is successful by coming out of the directory and trying `import gym_compete` in python console.
-Some users might require a `sudo pip install`.